 Boost Awareness of Your Best Employees

 If you have all-star employees on your team who clearly love working for you, encourage these individuals to join professional associations and networking groups.
-By motivating your best and happiest staff members to interact with more professionals, you can improve reputation both your consumer and employment brand’s reputation.
+By motivating your best and happiest staff members to interact with more professionals, you can improve the reputation of both your consumer and employment brand.

 When active job seekers meet these engaged and successful team members, they will become motivated to learn more about your company and apply to your positions.
 And even for those who aren’t actively searching for jobs, interacting with these remarkable employees and learning about where they work can keep your company top of mind if they re-enter the job market.

 You don’t need to create a formal employee referral program or pay your employees larger sums of money to gain more employee referrals.
 In fact, doing so could guarantee that your employees refer candidates for the wrong reasons—resulting in higher turnover as well as wasted time and resources.
 Instead (or at least in addition to), focus on strengthening your company’s employment brand and increasing employee engagement.
 Your employees will happily refer others to your company without reward as a result, and the new applicants will keep on coming.
 In the end, your recruitment process—as well as your team—will be transformed for the better.